xarck/anime_manga/README.md

 ---

 ## **NOTE:**
 Anime Section is not going to work because of 4anime shutdown.
-Manga Section is working as usual.
+Manga Section is working as usual.<br />
 Manga Section Contains 18+ content.<br />
 Sometimes App may take some time to load.<br />
 Constants Folder is removed from repo because it contains api Url and it also contains a getSize() Function That returns device dimensions.